oveddan/audial_reality/README.md

-A boilerplate setup including our choice technologies:
+A web boilerplate setup including the following technologies:

 - Webpack
 - JSCS